 New Trend Makeover

-Home Builders: If you have purchased an original licensed design from Design Basics, we can give it a New Trend Makeover, which includes a complete set of construction prints for a nominal fee.
+Home Builders: We can give your plans a New Trend Makeover for a nominal fee.
 AND, if you are enrolled in our Builder-Centric℠ Preferred Builder Program, you will receive a 50% discount on your first New Trend Makeover!
 Contact us today to learn more.

 Changes to Design 1748